 UMPIRES PLAY AN IMPORTANT ROLE IN AFL

-With Australian Football in NSW/ACT growing at a rapid rate, there are plenty of opportunities around the state for people to get involved with sport and earn money at the same time.
+With Australian Football in NSW/ACT growing at a rapid rate, there are always plenty of opportunities around the state for people to get involved with sport and earn money at the same time.

 You will be appointed to matches within your local competition.
 Games are held at various times throughout the weekend, so there are always plenty of opportunities to umpire